carehs12/guardianes_informaticos/README.md

   ```

   If you don't set the environment, rails will default to **development**.
 However,
-  you can change this behavior by specifying the environment
+  you can change this behavior by specifying the environment:
   ```console
     rails db:create RAILS_ENV=test
   ```

   In the repository, only one development user is created: **chermosilla** with
   password **recorrido123**.
-You can add more users editing the *db/seeds/ENVIRONMENT.rb"
+You can add more users editing the *db/seeds/ENVIRONMENT.rb*
   file

-  Alternatively, you can condense the whole setup of the database running
+  Alternatively, you can condense the whole database setup by running
   ```console
     rails db:setup
   ```